 The City of Cincinnati’s zoning laws are administered by the Department of City Planning and Buildings.
-The Department’s plans examiners review the proposed use and development of property to determine compliance with applicable zoning laws.
-You can request a determination that your use or development complies with applicable zoning laws by submitting the following zoning verification application at the Permit Center at 3300 Central Parkway, Cincinnati, Ohio 45255.
-If you have any questions about the process, please call (513) 352-3271.
+The department’s plans examiners review the proposed use and development of property to determine compliance with applicable zoning laws.
+You can request a determination that your use or development complies with applicable zoning laws by submitting the following zoning verification application at the Permit Center at 3300 Central Parkway, Cincinnati, Ohio 45225.
+If you have any questions about the process, please call (513) 352-4306.

 The Zoning Laws That Affect Your Property

 Determining the zoning laws that affect your property is straightforward.
 First, use the zoning map to find the base zoning district and overlay districts in which your property is located.
 You can do this by searching your address in the zoning map below, selecting the yellow folder at the top of the screen, and checking the box for “Zoning” and the boxes designated “Cincinnati Only.”
 Your base zoning district is indicated by a colored layer (e.g. pale yellow) and a code (e.g. SF-6), and any overlay districts affecting your property are indicated by an extra layer of coloring.
 If you are uncertain whether your property is located within an overlay district, you can toggle the boxes designated “Cincinnati Only” to see if the coloring layers over your property change.